d2l-ai/d2l-en/chapter_recurrent-modern/lstm.md

-they rose to greater prominence with some victories in prediction competitions in the mid-2000s, and became the dominant models for sequence learning from 2011 until more recently with the rise of transformer models, starting in 2017.
+they rose to greater prominence with some victories in prediction competitions in the mid-2000s, and became the dominant models for sequence learning from 2011 until more recently with the rise of Transformer models, starting in 2017.
 Even tranformers owe some of their key ideas to architecture design innovations introduced by the LSTM.
 LSTMs have three types of gates: